bhr-private/AZ-104/README.md

 - Azure Virtual Network peering lets you connect virtual networks in the same or different regions, so resources in both networks can communicate with each other.
 - Azure Private Link provides private connectivity from a virtual network to Azure platform as a service (PaaS), customer-owned, or Microsoft partner services.

+## Load Balancers
+- The load balancer uses a five-tuple (source IP, source port, destination IP, destination port, and protocol type) hash to map traffic to available servers.
+- Azure Application Gateway is a load balancer for web traffic.